datturbomoon/datturbomoon.github.io/README.md

-On progress...
+In progress...
-But you can see it live [here](https://dianapadre.github.io).
+But you can view it live [here](https://dianapadre.github.io).

 ![screenshot image](image.png)